Group-invariant solutions of a nonlinear acoustics model: Concluding remarks

 \section{Concluding remarks}

-Based on the classification list of all two-dimensional subalgebras of the $(2+1)$-dimensional ZK equation recently proposed in ~\cite{zabol08}, we have obtained for the first time in this paper all possible similarity reductions to ODEs of the ZK equation.
-In this way, new exact solutions of this equation which are larger in number and different from those obtained in ~\cite{chowdhu, vinograd} have been obtained.
-In general, all nonlinear reduced equations were not readily integrable, and instead of performing the usual Painlev\'e test on these equations, we have rather shown the nonlinear reduced equations are essentially non linearizable.
+Based on the classification list of all two-dimensional subalgebras of the $(2+1)$-dimensional ZK equation recently proposed in ~\cite{zabol08}, and on the symmetry reduction methods of \cite{olv1}, we have obtained for the first time in this paper all possible similarity reductions to ODEs of the ZK equation \eqref{eq:zk}.
+In this way, new exact solutions of this equation which are larger in number and different from those obtained in ~\cite{vinograd, chowdhu, zhu} have been derived.

+In general, all nonlinear reduced equations were not readily integrable, and instead of performing the usual Painlev\'e test on these equations, we have rather shown that all nonlinear reduced equations are essentially non linearizable.
+Bounded solutions generally occurred only in the case of linear reduced equations, or in terms of the Lambert function.
+We've also obtained numerous exact solutions depending on both spatial variables $x,y$ and time $t.$ For the sake of completeness we've also included in this exposition the list from \cite{zabol08} of canonical forms of one-dimensional subalgebras of the ZK symmetry algebra, as well the corresponding reduced $(1+1)-$dimensional equations.